-This 30-minute Easy Creamy Polenta gets its unique flavor from a umami-packed Miso Paste.
-Served with a quick vegan sautéed mushrooms, this dairy free polenta is perfect for busy weeknights.
-It's healthy, comforting and satisfying.
+This 30-minute Vegan Polenta Recipe gets its unique flavor from an umami-packed Miso Paste.
+Served with quick vegan sautéed mushrooms, this dairy-free polenta is SO creamy and perfect for busy days.
+It's healthy, comforting, and easy to make.

-This Creamy Vegan Polenta And Mushrooms is literally made for chilly days.
-Buttery yellow cornmeal is cooked with a plant-based milk, nutritional yeast and a touch of Miso paste for a flavor.
-Topped with quick fried onions and mushrooms and served creamy and hot.
+This Vegan Polenta Recipe with Mushrooms is literally made for chilly days.
+Buttery yellow cornmeal is cooked with plant-based milk, nutritional yeast, and a touch of Miso paste for a flavor.
+Topped with quick-fried onions and mushrooms and served creamy and hot.

 Growing up, I didn't eat Polenta very often.
 In Ukraine, we call it Banosh and it's usually made with sour cream and salty cheese resembling Feta.

 I made Banosh a few times but it's too heavy and I actually prefer Polenta.
 It's a very basic porridge but the possible savory topping options are endless.

 💭 Here's Why This Recipe Works

 - simple ingredients.
 This vegan polenta recipe is made with pantry ingredients.